IBCNServices/RPiaaS/README.md

 RPiaaS provides an easy-to-use cloud environment for experimentation and validation of resource management experiments, and is initially designed to facilitate the step from simulations towards experimental evaluations on larger cloud testbeds.
 The developed software however is easy to extend and/or customize, for example to use it for managing a classroom environment or to build a multimedia streaming cluster.

+An in-depth overview of the testbed can be found [here](https://doi.org/10.1002/spe.2669)

 ## Source Code will be released soon

 We just received permission to publish the code, and are now cleaning up the source code and finishing all documentation.